 We have designed our application with busy sole traders in mind.
 To avoid any confusion when applying, we’re on hand to guide you through any questions you may have.
-Follow our simple online step:
+In order to apply, simply follow these steps:

-- Step 1: Complete our 1-2-page online application form.
+• Step 1: Complete our 1-2-page online application form.
 As well as being asked for your personal information, we will also want to understand more about your sole trader business, including how much funding you’re seeking.
-Please ensure you read carefully through our terms and conditions before making an application.
+Please ensure to carefully read through our terms and conditions before making an application.

-- Step 2: Within hours of submitting your application form you will be matched by us to the most suitable lender and you will receive the lender’s full terms of agreement regarding your business funding.
+• Step 2: Within hours of submitting your application, you will be matched by us to the most suitable lender.
+You will then receive the lender’s full terms of agreement regarding your business funding.

 What is a sole trader?

-A sole trader business is a type of business entity where the business is owned and run by one person.
-Also known as sole proprietorship, if you run your own business you work for yourself and fall under the category of self-employed.
+A sole trader business is a type of business entity where the company is owned and run by one person.
+Also known as a sole proprietorship, if you run your own business, you work for yourself and, therefore, fall under the category of self-employed.

-As the head of your business, you are wholly liable for the successes and/or failures your sole trader business makes.
-Whilst being a sole trader comes with big responsibilities, it has several attractive benefits.
-Including the advantage of being able to take home 100% of the profit your business makes after tax.
+As the head of your business, you are wholly liable for the successes and/or failures of your sole trader business.
+While being a sole trader does come with big responsibilities, there are several attractive benefits.
+This includes the advantage of being able to take home 100% of the profit your business makes after tax.